vitejs/vite/docs/blog/announcing-vite3.md

 | Vite 3.0.0  |    3.05MB    |    17.8MB    |
 | Reduction   |     -30%     |     -7%      |

-In part, this reduction was possible by making some dependencies that most users didn't need optional.
+In part, this reduction was possible by making some dependencies that most users weren't needing optional.
 First, [Terser](https://github.com/terser/terser) is no longer installed by default.
 This dependency was no longer needed since we already made esbuild the default minifier for both JS and CSS in Vite v2.
 If you use `build.minify: 'terser'`, you'll need to install it (`npm add -D terser`).
-We also moved [node-forge](https://github.com/digitalbazaar/forge) out of the monorepo, implementing support for automatic HTTPS certificate generation as a new plugin: [@vitejs/plugin-basic-ssl](https://main.vitejs.dev/guide/migration.html#automatic-https-certificate-generation).
-It is recommended to create secure certificates, so this feature didn't justify the added size of this dependency.
+We also moved [node-forge](https://github.com/digitalbazaar/forge) out of the monorepo, implementing support for automatic https certificate generation as a new plugins: [`@vitejs/plugin-basic-ssl`](https://main.vitejs.dev/guide/migration.html#automatic-https-certificate-generation).
+It is recommended creating secure certificates, so this feature didn't justify the added size of this dependency.

-## Bug fixing
+## Bug Fixing

 A triaging marathon was spearheaded by [@bluwyoo](https://twitter.com/bluwyoo), [@sapphi_red](https://twitter.com/sapphi_red), that recently joined the Vite team.
 During the past three months, the Vite open issues were reduced from 770 to 400.
 And this dive was achieved while the newly open PRs were at an all-time high.